TCP congestion control: TCP Proportional Rate Reduction

 TCP Proportional Rate Reduction (PRR) is an algorithm designed to improve the accuracy of data sent during recovery.
 The algorithm ensures that the window size after recovery is as close as possible to the slow start threshold.
 In tests performed by Google, PRR resulted in a 3–10% reduction in average latency and recovery timeouts were reduced by 5%.
 PRR is available in Linux kernels since version 3.2.

 TCP BBR

 Bottleneck Bandwidth and Round-trip propagation time (BBR) is a CCA developed at Google in 2016.
 While most CCAs are loss-based, in that they rely on packet loss to detect congestion and lower rates of transmission, BBR, like TCP Vegas, is model-based.
 The algorithm uses the maximum bandwidth and round-trip time at which the network delivered the most recent flight of outbound data packets to build a model of the network.
-Each cumulative or selective acknowledgment of packet delivery produces a rate sample which records the amount of data delivered over the time interval between the transmission of a data packet and the acknowledgment of that packet.
-As network interface controllers evolve from megabit per second to gigabit per second performance, the latency associated with bufferbloat instead of packet loss becomes a more reliable marker of the maximum throughput, making model-based CCAs which provide higher throughput and lower latency, such as BBR, a more reliable alternative to more popular loss-based algorithms like TCP CUBIC.
+Each cumulative or selective acknowledgment of packet delivery produces a rate sample that records the amount of data delivered over the time interval between the transmission of a data packet and the acknowledgment of that packet.

+When implemented at YouTube, BBRv1 yielded an average of 4% higher network throughput and up to 14% in some countries.
 BBR has been available for Linux TCP since Linux 4.9.
 It is also available for QUIC.